hwanglab/rnaseq_workshop/08_kallisto.md

 Use `less` to view the output file `chr22_ERCC92_transcripts.fa`.
 Each genomic sequence is a transcript after intronic regions are spliced out and exonic regions are only combined together.
 Each gene has many isoforms.

 Note that this file has messy transcript names.
-Use the following hairball perl one-liner to tidy up the header line for each fasta sequence
+Use the following hairball perl one-liner to tidy up the header line for each FASTA sequence

 ```bash